 From Rome it is easiest to reach Viterbo by following the Via Cassia (SS2) in northern direction.
 The Via Cassia is one of the ancient Roman so-called consular roads and is extremely picturesque.

 Viterbo can also easily be reached by train.
 The departure station is not Roma Termini, however, but either Ostiense (line B metro stop Piramide) or Tiburtina (line B metro stop Tiburtina).
-Viterbo’s Porta Romana train station is just outside the city walls.
+Viterbo’s Porta Romana train station is just outside the city walls. trains that travel later in the day generally depart from/arrive at the second station of the city, which is called Porta Fiorentina.

 There are also buses to Viterbo.
 The company is called Cotral and the departure station is the Saxa Rubra stop on the Flaminio–Prima Porta train line.